-- 1.1 Form of Underwriting Agreement. - 3.1 Form of Articles of Association of Centogene N.V. (translated into English), as they will be in effect immediately following the completion of the corporate reorganization. - 3.2 Form of Share Issue Deed. - 5.1 Opinion of NautaDutilh N.V., Dutch counsel of Centogene, as to the validity of the common shares. - 8.1 Form of opinion of NautaDutilh N.V., Dutch counsel of Centogene, as to Dutch tax matters. - 8.2 Form of opinion of Taylor Wessing Partnerschaftsgesellschaft von Rechtsanwälten, as to German tax matters. - 8.3 Form of opinion of Davis Polk & Wardwell LLP, as to U.S. tax matters. - 10.1 Global Master Services Agreement between Centogene AG and Shire International GmbH, dated January 1, 2015.† - 10.2 Supply Agreement between Centogene AG and Shire Pharmaceuticals Ireland Ltd, dated January 1, 2016.† - 10.3 Amendment to the Global Master Services Agreement and Supply Agreement among Centogene AG, Shire International GmbH and Shire Pharmaceuticals Ireland Ltd., dated May 3, 2017.† - 10.4 Amendment to the Global Master Services Agreement and Supply Agreement among Centogene AG, Shire International GmbH and Shire Pharmaceuticals Ireland Ltd., dated July 2, 2018.† - 14.1 English translation of the Code of Ethics of Centogene. - 21.1 List of subsidiaries. - 23.1 Consent of Ernst & Young GmbH Wirtschaftsprüfungsgesellschaft. - 23.2 Consent of NautaDutilh N.V. (included in Exhibits 5.1 and 8.1). - 23.3 Consent of Taylor Wessing Partnerschaftsgesellschaft von Rechtsanwälten (included in Exhibit 8.2). - 23.4 Consent of Davis Polk & Wardwell LLP (included in Exhibit 8.3). - 24.1 Powers of attorney (included on signature page to the registration statement). - To be filed by amendment. - † Application will be made to the Securities and Exchange Commission for confidential treatment of certain provisions.
+- 1.1 Form of Underwriting Agreement. - 3.1 Form of Articles of Association of Centogene N.V. (translated into English), as they will be in effect immediately following the completion of the corporate reorganization. - 3.2 Form of rules of the Management Board of Centogene N.V. - 3.3 Form of rules of the Supervisory Board of Centogene N.V. - 3.4 Form of Share Issue Deed. - 4.1 Form of Registration Rights Agreement. - 5.1 Form of opinion of NautaDutilh N.V., Dutch counsel of Centogene, as to the validity of the common shares. - 8.1 Form of opinion of NautaDutilh N.V., Dutch counsel of Centogene, as to Dutch tax matters. - 8.2 Form of opinion of Taylor Wessing Partnerschaftsgesellschaft von Rechtsanwälten, as to German tax matters. - 8.3 $\,$ Form of opinion of Davis Polk & Wardwell LLP, as to U.S. tax matters. - 10.1 Global Master Services Agreement between Centogene AG and Shire International GmbH, dated January 1, 2015.† - 10.2 Supply Agreement between Centogene AG and Shire Pharmaceuticals Ireland Ltd, dated January 1, 2016.† - 10.3 Amendment to the Global Master Services Agreement and Supply Agreement among Centogene AG, Shire International GmbH and Shire Pharmaceuticals Ireland Ltd., dated May 3, 2017.† - 10.4 Amendment to the Global Master Services Agreement and Supply Agreement among Centogene AG, Shire International GmbH and Shire Pharmaceuticals Ireland Ltd., dated July 2, 2018.† - 10.5 Form of Long Term Incentive Plan of Centogene N.V. - 14.1 Code of Ethics of Centogene. - 21.1 List of subsidiaries. - 23.1 Consent of Ernst & Young GmbH Wirtschaftsprüfungsgesellschaft. - 23.2 Consent of NautaDutilh N.V. (included in Exhibits 5.1 and 8.1). - 23.3 Consent of Taylor Wessing Partnerschaftsgesellschaft von Rechtsanwälten (included in Exhibit 8.2). - 23.4 Consent of Davis Polk & Wardwell LLP (included in Exhibit 8.3). - 24.1 Powers of attorney (included on signature page to the registration statement).

+To be filed by amendment.

+[†] Application has been made to the Securities and Exchange Commission for confidential treatment of certain provisions.
 Omitted material for which confidential treatment has been requested will be filed separately with the Securities and Exchange Commission.